tokenflex/ing

 • tokenflexing watch-cursor

 Foreground process.
 Watches `~/Downloads` for `cursor*.csv` / `usage*.csv` drops via fs.watch and auto-imports the moment one lands.
 500ms debounce.
-Daemon picks up the import on its next run.
+Daemon picks up the import on its next hourly run.

 tokenflexing watch-cursor